-You aren’t the first company to have this happen, and, unfortunately, you probably won’t be the last.
+You aren’t the first company to have lost your CRM users along the way, and, unfortunately, you probably won’t be the last.
 However, with these helpful tips from Ledgeview, we will put you back on the right track for re-enlivening CRM, whether Microsoft Dynamics 365/CRM or Salesforce, within your organization.

 1. Clean Up Your “Dirty” Data

 Nobody likes “dirty” data.
 Keep it clean!

 As a Manager, it’s not only up to you to go in and clean it all up, but is up to you to encourage users to do so.

 When data isn’t kept fresh, it can lead to a lack of user adoption or disengagement in a hurry.

 Retrain users on data cleanup when you run into this situation.
 Make it a learning opportunity, and find ways to keep your data fresh in ways that are efficient and methodological for individuals and departments.

 2. Get Back on Top of IT Implications